Camino de Santiago: First official guide book

+Legends of the discovery of the Tomb of St. James

 Another legend states that when a hermit saw a bright star shining over a hillside near San Fiz de Solovio, he informed the bishop of Iria Flavia, who found a grave at the site with three bodies inside, one of which, he asserted, was that of St James.
 Subsequently, the location was called "the field of the star" (Campus Stellae, corrupted to "Compostela").

 Another origin myth mentioned in Book IV of the Book of Saint James relates how the saint appeared in a dream to Charlemagne, urging him to liberate his tomb from the Moors and showing him the direction to follow by the route of the Milky Way.

 Pilgrimage as penance

 The Church employed (and employs) rituals (the sacrament of confession) that can lead to the imposition by a priest of penance, through which the sinner atones for his or her sins.
 Pilgrimages were deemed to be a suitable form of expiation for sin and long pilgrimages would be imposed as penance for very serious sins.
 As noted in the Catholic Encyclopedia:

 Pilgrimages could also be imposed as judicial punishment for crime, a practice that is still occasionally used today.
 For example, a tradition in Flanders persists of pardoning and releasing one prisoner every year under the condition that, accompanied by a guard, the prisoner walks to Santiago wearing a heavy backpack.